LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 Upon ratification of this RPIP, existing ratified RPIPs containing processes that would fall under the VOP framework will be modified to use the VOP framework.
 The explicit intention is to maintain the logic and rules of existing processes, and just change their presentation such that they integrate with the VOP framework.

-In case of unintentional changes to the logic of existing processes, or ambiguity introduced by the changes, RPIP Editors MAY modify the relevant RPIPs to _restore logical parity only_ without requiring a pDAO vote.
+Should unintentional changes or ambiguities arise from these modifications, RPIP Editors MAY modify the relevant RPIPs to _restore logical parity only_ in the relevant RPIPs without necessitating a pDAO vote.

 The included processes are listed below, along with their VOP definitions.
 A PR has been prepared [$TODO Prepare PR :D] that will implement these changes.
 It will be merged by the RPIP Editors if this RPIP is ratified.